Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 [III.2] „Cožpak Italie, to je pěkná země,“ prohodil kuchař Jurajda, „já sem byl jednou v Benátkách a vím, že Talián nazve každého prasetem.
 Když se rozčílí, je u něho každej porco maladetto.
 I papež je u něho porco, i ,madonna mia e porco’, ,papa e porco’.“

-Krameriova ulice is mentioned in Švejk's urine analysis story.
-The pub where the story started was in this street.
+is mentioned in Švejk's urine analysis story.
+The pub where the story begins was in this street.

 Background

-Krameriova ulice was the name of a street in Vinohrady, named after the author and publister Václav Kramerius.
-The current name of this street Americká in the lower part and Kopernikova in the upper.
+was the name of a street in Vinohrady, named after the author and publisher Václav Kramerius.
+The current name of this street is Americká in the lower part and Kopernikova in the upper.

 Quote(s) from the novel